shaneholloman/mcp-teams-server/README.md

 ## Features

-- List Teams channels
-- Start threads in channels with title and contents
+- Start threads in channel with title and contents
 - Update existing threads with messages
 - Mention users in threads
 - Read thread replies